gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *"No," he said,
 reaching for the dowel that the map had been rolled around.
-There was only one road through the Brumosos, but the map had been a gift when he received his commission.
+There was only one road through the Churyas, but the map had been a gift when he received his commission.
 "Tell them to surrender and blame me for leading them astray."
 He glanced at the corporal.